Xorlent/Orcaslicer-Qidi-Plus-4/README.md

    - In MacOS, you need to "Show Package Contents" on the OrcaSlicer app
 4. Paste the contents of this repo into the /profiles folder
    - No files should or will be overwritten in this process
-   - The result should be:
+   - The final result should be:
      - A file called, "Qidi X 4 Series.json" in the /profiles folder
      - A subfolder called, "Qidi X 4 Series" in the /profiles folder
 6. Launch OrcaSlicer and open the Add Printer dialog